Course Search

 MGSD55H3 - Strategy and Technology

 This is an advanced course tackling critical issues in technology and information strategy.
-We focus on the theory and application of platform, screening, and AI strategies
+We focus on the theory and application of platform, screening, and AI strategies.
+The course combines lectures with case discussions to apply business frameworks in real-life complex and high-stakes settings.

 Exclusion: MGSD15H3 and [MGSD91H3 if taken in Fall 2023]